 You can force an update of the Support Issues information by selecting the Force check now?.
 A check will be executed when you click the button to close the configuration dialog.radio button next to

 Clickto save your settings.
-If you selected any system to force an update, the update will take place in the background.
+If you selected force an update, the update will take place in the background.
 To cancel your changes, click .